stcarrez/ada-keystore/docs/Keystore_Tool.md

 through a file or passing using a socket based communication.

-When the wallet master key is protected using _gpg2_(1) a 256-bytes random binary string is created to protect the wallet master key.
-This random binary string is then encrypted using the user's
+When the wallet master key is protected using _gpg2_(1) a 32-bytes random binary key and a 16-bytes random binary IV is created to protect the wallet master key.
+Another set of 80 bytes of random binary data is used to encrypt and sign the whole wallet master key block.
+The 128 bytes that form these random binary keys are encrypted using the user's GPG public key and the result saved in the keystore header block.
+The

-*--gpg* option is specified only for the creation of the keystore.
+*--gpg* option is specified only for the creation of the keystore and allows to encrypt a master key slot for several GPG keys.
 To unlock the keystore file, the
 _gpg2_(1) command will be used to decrypt the keystore header content automatically.
 When the user's GPG private key is not found, it is not possible to unlock the keystore with this method.

+When several GPG keys are used to protect the wallet, they share the same 80 bytes to decrypt the wallet master key block but they have their own key and IV to unlock the key slot.

 Depending on the size, a data stored in the wallet is split in one or several data entry.
 Each wallet data entry is then protected by their